TruClient/UISamples/HPSR1/README.md

 processes web page http://stormhelp.saas.hp.com/TruClient/TruClientExamples/html/table1.html which generates a table.

-Anil Mainali is recording a video of the app and how to construct the script which does this:
+Anil Mainali is recording a video of the web page operation, what Inspect Element reveals, and how to construct the script which does this:

 1. Identify which of the check boxes under Heading 0 is checked.
 2. Identify how many rows were randomly generated.